Walgreen to buy stake in AmerisourceBergen, Cardinal loses out

-Walgreen Co WAG.N and partner Alliance Boots ABN.UL said on Tuesday they signed a 10-year deal with AmerisourceBergen (ABC.N) that will include daily drug distribution, enabling Walgreen to increase its sales of pricey specialty drugs.
+Walgreen Co and partner Alliance Boots said on Tuesday they signed a 10-year deal with AmerisourceBergen that will include daily drug distribution, enabling Walgreen to increase its sales of pricey specialty drugs.

-Walgreen, the nation's largest drugstore operator, distributes more than 80 percent of its own drugs, but over time most if not all of that distribution will be handled by AmerisourceBergen.
+Walgreen, the nation's largest drugstore, distributes more than 80 percent of its own drugs, but over time most if not all of that distribution will be handled by AmerisourceBergen.

 Much of what it sells now are bulk, low-profit prescriptions; by combining its distribution in the United States and Europe with AmerisourceBergen, Walgreen will be able to negotiate better prices for those bulk drugs.
 In addition, it said it will have new access to more specialized drugs, like those for cancer treatment.

-AmerisourceBergen, which said the contract is worth $28 billion in fiscal 2014, will replace Cardinal Health Inc (CAH.N), whose distribution contract with Walgreen ends in August.
+AmerisourceBergen, which said the contract is worth $28 billion in fiscal 2014, will replace Cardinal Health Inc, whose distribution contract with Walgreen's ends in August.
 Cardinal shares fell 7 percent to $42.76.

 There is pressure on the healthcare industry, from pharmaceutical makers to sellers, to cut medical costs, especially as millions of Americans will soon receive more healthcare coverage.
 Consumers have also reduced their own spending on prescriptions, making it even tougher to increase profitability in the business.